kaob1991/pands-project2021/README.md

 ### Conclusion

 There are many reasons to use Python over other software and coding packages that are available.
-Compared, for example to program's such as IBM's SPSS (Statistical Package for Social Sciences), Python provides a far greater level of customisation for data analysis.
+Compared, for example, to program's such as IBM's SPSS (Statistical Package for Social Sciences), Python provides a far greater level of customisation for data analysis and is also open source, which is a key consideration for businesses as a package such as SPSS costs upwards of $8,500 per year.

 Python provides a huge range of extremely powerful packages such as NumPy, pandas, seaborn, and matplotlib that make it incredibly simple to code complex data analytics problems.
 It's relatively easy to use and understand, particularly when compared to other lower level programming languages such as C# or java , which require a greater level of knowledge and understanding to perform the same tasks.
 Programs can be processed relatively quickly, which is another benefit of using the likes of python over other languages or software packages.

 Another advantage of using Python over something like Microsoft Excel or SPSS is reproducibility.
 This both saves time, and ensures consistency.
 As the programmer has control over the code being written, reproducing the same data is easier, be that with the same dataset, an updated one, or even different sets when looking for the same analysis to be run.
-The downside to using something like Excel is that to receive the same data output the data analyst has to manually remember complete the sequence of steps taken when originally performing the analysis.
+The downside to using something like Excel is that to receive the same data output the data analyst has to manually remember to complete the sequence of steps taken when originally performing the analysis.

 The above project shows how easy it is to quickly and concisely display a dataset in a graphical display which allows for analysis of the data with minimal effort.
 It also allows the presentation of the information to others in an easily-understandable manner.
 Previous studies have provided plenty of information on the Iris dataset.
 Research including the references listed below, provided some interesting inspiration for the analysis of this dataset in this project.